SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 Q 7.
 What is a SAS SSD?

 Ans.
-Serial-Attached SCSI solid-state drive or SAS SSD is a caching device NAND flash-based storage.
+A Serial-Attached SCSI solid-state drive or SAS SSD is a caching device with NAND flash-based storage.
 It uses the SAS interface to connect to the host computer.
 SAS SSD is designed in a way to fit in the same slot as a hard drive (HDD).